 Mr. Han was born in the United States to Chinese parents – a precocious child, becoming proficient on the piano at an early age, and then graduating from Juilliard at 18.
 His most important teacher there was Ilona Kabos, but he studied under a string of even more prominent ones after graduating: Gina Bachauer, Lili Kraus and Guido Agosti.
 Mr. Han captured first prize at the Athens International Piano Competition in 1977.
 He thus experienced a meteoric rise, appearing as soloist with leading European and American orchestras and as a recitalist and chamber player at an array of important concert locales.
 He began to appear regularly at the Marlboro Music Festival and at leading chamber music venues worldwide.
 His live recording of the complete Mozart Violin Sonatas with Joseph Silverstein at the Amsterdam Concertgebouw, and complete Brahms Piano Quartets with Isabelle Faust, Bruno Giuranna and Alain Meunier for Brilliant Classics are highly sought after.
-He has given masterclasses at Goldsmiths College in London and at conservatories in Russia.
-He has been artistic director of the Societa dei Concerti in Trieste, Italy since 2019.
+He gave masterclasses at Goldsmiths College in London and at conservatories in Russia.
+He had been artistic director of the Societa dei Concerti in Trieste, Italy since 2019.